DEMON1A/VCS/README.md

 - The Second Thing Here is That You Need Create a Function Inside Your Python Code Called `vScan()` and It Should Take One Argument Called: `filePath`.
 When Calling Your Module From The Modules Folder.
 The Main Script is Calling It With The filePath The User Provided To Scan.
 To Aviod These Weird Stuff.
 I Wrote a Simple Template You Can Find On `/templates/module.py`.
 Go and See The Modules I Made To Get an Idea

+- By Now, VCS Does Support Modules Written On PHP.
+All You Have Todo is Using The PHP Template On The `/templates/` Folder.

 ## What's New?
 - PHP Modules Support
 - Variables Trakcer To Detect Varibles Used On Insecure Functions
 - Advanced SQL Injection Scanner With More Ways To Detect It.
 - More Utils To Use Inside Your Code That Includes Variables Tracker, stringName Finder, ..etc
 - Faster Scans With More Threading!
+- PHP GET/POST Parameters Usage Detector Based On Regex.

 ## Found This Tool Helpful? :heartbeat:
 - Giving it a Star :star: Will Be Great.
 And I Will Be Really Thankful For That.